wbamberg/idl-reference/docs/nsIZipReader.md

 Returns an input stream containing the contents of the specified zip
 entry.
 If the entry refers to a directory (ends with '/'), a directory stream
 is opened, otherwise the contents of the file entry is returned.
-@param aJarSpec the Spec of the URI for the JAR (only used for directory streams)
-@param zipEntry the name of the entry to open the stream from

 #### Parameters ####